nfqakademija/LiuKS/README.md

 Route | Functionality
 ------------ | -------------
+/ | All currently logged in user information.
+Homepage under construction.
+/login | Login page.
+Facebook login and logout buttons.
+/users | You can view all users in database.
+Admins can view single user, edit and delete it.
-/users | You can view all users in database and navigate to other users pages.
-These are simple CRUD views generated based on an entity.
+/tables | You can view all Tables registered in database and navigate to single table page where current game is shown.
+Logged in users can create table, but it is available only after admin approval.
+Table owner and admins can edit and delete tables.
-/table | You can view all Tables registered in database and do other kind of CRUD stuff with it.
-All non-default CRUD actions will have a separate description.
-/table/{table_id}/data | Main logic action which takes every line from API and returns a view based on a current action.
-By refreshing several times we can watch ongoing game step by step.
+/tables/{table_id}/data | An action that takes several events from API and logically processes it.
+Every time we refresh this page we can see what is happening at that table.
 Later this route will be used in ajax script to constantly update database with newest data from APIs.